-Breaking News | 35 Years Under Ugandan President Yoweri Museveni
+Breaking News | 35 years under Ugandan President Yoweri Museveni

 That same year, the Lord’s Resistance Army is largely driven out of northern Uganda after a grinding and brutal 20-year insurgency — although Ugandan troops hunt the rebel leadership in Sudan, DRC and Central African Republic for another decade.

-Museveni pleases Washington — a close friend which has provided Uganda billions in foreign aid — by sending troops to serve under the US in Iraq and to Somalia, where they form the backbone of an African Union mission to confront the Al-Qaeda linked jihadists Al-Shabaab.
+Museveni pleases Washington — a close friend which has provided Uganda billions in foreign aid — by sending troops to serve under the US in Iraq and to Somalia, where they form the backbone of an African Union mission to confront Al-Qaeda-linked jihadists Al-Shabaab.

 Museveni wins a fourth term in 2011 over Besigye, who again decries the vote as a sham.
 Not long after, security forces are deployed to violently suppress major street protests as food and fuel prices soar and the economy teeters.